Contribution Guidelines

 • docker_build_image/build.yaml: builds necessary images pointing to the Dockerfiles in the GenAIComp repository.

-• docker_compose/vendor/device/compose.yaml: defines pipeline for Docker compose deployment.
-For selectng docker image name please follow the naming convention:
+• docker_compose/[vendor]/[device]/compose.yaml: defines pipeline for Docker Compose deployment.
+For naming the Docker Image file please follow the naming convention:

 • Docker Image: opea/[example name]-[feature name]:latest all lower case (i,e: opea/chatqna, opea/codegen-react-ui)

-• tests/: at minimum you need to provide an E2E test with Docker compose.
-If you are contritbutng K8s manifests and GMC yaml, you should also provide test for those.
-Please follow naming convention:
+• tests/: at minimum you need to provide an E2E test with Docker Compose.
+If you are contributing a K8s Helm Chart or GMC yaml, you should also provide tests for those.
+Please follow this naming convention:

 • Docker compose test: tests/test_compose_on_[hardware].sh